jumpserver/jumpserver/apps/accounts/demos/python/README.en.md

 - `GetCredential`: use `Key` for alternating rotation or `AccountId` for update subscriptions; provide exactly one.
 - `ConfirmCredential`: for alternating rotation only, confirm that the application has validated and is using a revision.
 - `WatchCredentialEvents`: block while listening for credential events and reconnect snapshots.

+Before yielding a business event, the SDK automatically sends a best-effort receipt.
+The receipt only means the SDK/Agent has read the event; it does not mean credentials were fetched or applied, and it does not replace `ConfirmCredential`.
+Receipt failures do not prevent event processing.
+Update and restart existing SDK/Agent deployments to report receipts.
+Reconnect snapshots restore current credential versions; they do not replay past events or create receipts for them.

 WebSocket Ping/Pong maintains connection liveness; there is no HTTP heartbeat endpoint.
 Keep low-frequency revision reconciliation only as a recovery path.